erickveg/CSE130_BYUI/DataStructuresTutorial/2_linked_lists.md

 |Remove End|O(1)|O(1)|

 ## Example: Reverse Using Deque
-In this example we will see how simple is to reverse a linked list using `collections.deque()`.
+In this example we will see how simple it is to reverse a linked list using `collections.deque()`.

 ```python
 >>> my_example = deque()